 Picture this: If you're ever trapped in your basement, the best way to communicate upstairs is to knock on your stairwell wall.
 It will conduct that vibration throughout the house, and someone will hear you.
 Try it.
 Because of the intimate framing, the stairwell is uniquely conductive.

 Many people have the stairwell with plans to put a heavy door on the top of the stairs.
-Seems logical, but by the time the sound reaches the door, the stairwell framing is saturated in vibration and the sound carries right into the upstairs.
+It seems logical, but by the time the sound reaches the door, the stairwell framing is saturated in vibration and the sound carries right into the upstairs.

 How do I soundproof my stairs?